0kogu/followup-automation/README.md

 ## Future enhancements

+- Retrieve managers' stats directly from the API
 - Scheduling the script running in the cloud
 - Use Telegram API to automate the distribuiton of follow ups